 Each of the subjects offered promotes an understanding of the concepts, principles and applications of the experimental sciences in general.
 Practical laboratory skills are developed and collaborative learning is encouraged by means of an interdisciplinary group project.
-This is further supplemented by the study of options.
 An awareness of moral and ethical issues is fostered and social responsibility is actively promoted through the discussion of local and global issues.